Enaam Oudih (she/her)

 Languages spoken: English and Pushto

-I work with PEACE Multicultural services as a Peer Support worker.
-I am delighted to be a part of such a culturally diverse team that strives to making a difference in people’s life every day.
+I work with PEACE Multicultural services as a Peer Support Worker.
+I am delighted to be a part of such a culturally diverse team that strives to making a difference in people’s lives every day.

 I am from Afghanistan, and I migrated to Australia in 2011.
 My experience as a young migrant has shaped me into an empathetic, caring and a passionate individual who is committed to empowering individuals and is a firm believer in the importance of giving back to the community and promoting safer and healthier lives.